Mifflinburg advances to Major softball winners' final

 Wednesday’s game is set for 5:30 p.m.

-Mifflinburg, which had a bye in the opening round of the seven-team tournament, beat Danville on Sunday.
+Mifflinburg, which had a bye in the opening round of the seven-team tournament, beat Danville, 16-6, on Sunday.

 Danville falls into the elimination bracket.
 It will play either Lewisburg or Milton — they meet tonight in an elimination game — in the nightcap on Tuesday night.